Umajin/sample-native-library/README.md

 - **iOS:** XCode 13 project.
 Open `minimal/iOS/UmajinTestLib2.xcodeproj`
 - **Android:** Android Studio 2020 project.
 Open folder `minimal/Android`

+## Umajin Sample Project
+A sample project demonstrating this native library working is available in Umajin Editor 4.3.
+Select File > New > Examples folder > Native library demo.
+This shows sending and receiving binary data, using the example of inverting the colors in an image (display on the new Canvas compponent).

 ## Writing the native library
 Your native library must implement several functions and export them to the DLL, Dylib or Shared Object.